 It might not feel like you can do much to help your deployed family from so far away, but the small, seemingly insignificant things really make a difference and regular care packages wrap up all of those little items nicely.
 Of course, you can pack your own and send them on, but there are businesses ready to send free items or help with shipping.

 The United States Post Office has care package kits with the most requested supplies bundled together.
-The Hershey Company actively sends snack-filled boxes that coincide with the season so the treats don’t melt.
-Search your loved one’s favorite brands and email or give customer service a call to see if they send courtesy packages to troops.
+The Hershey Company is partnering with the USO to send deployed service members a "little taste of home."

 The tech company Sandboxx is dedicated to making communication between the deployed and separated easier.
 Installing the app allows families to easily send printed letters not only to your special service member, but other ones who could use a quick, "Hello!
 We’re thinking of you."
 Sandboxx even helps to plan travel itineraries to visit military graduations and other special occasions.